Q:Are there any projects Equal Justice Works will not fund?

-- Equal Justice Works will only fund projects that target a population located in the United States and its territories.
+- Equal Justice Works will only fund projects that target a population located in the United States and/or its territories.

 - Equal Justice Works will not fund projects proposing routine criminal defense work.
 Projects centered on indigent criminal defense should focus on innovative services, support or delivery mechanisms that are not adequately funded by the government or that are designed to impact broad criminal justice issues.
-For example, Equal Justice Works has funded projects involving death penalty work, preventive strategies, and systemic issues such as sentencing, alternatives to incarceration and concerns of special populations, such as juveniles and the mentally ill.
+For example, Equal Justice Works has funded projects involving death penalty work, preventive strategies, and systemic issues such as sentencing, alternatives to incarceration and concerns of special populations.

-Q: How do I know if my law school is affiliated with Equal Justice Works?
+Q: How do I know if my law school is a member of the Equal Justice Works network?

-A: Equal Justice Works is proudly affiliated with a significant number of law schools located around the country.
+A: Your law school must be a member of our network at the time you submit the application in order to be considered for funding.
+Equal Justice Works is proudly affiliated with a significant number of law schools located around the country.
 Please visit our Member Schools list for the most up-to-date listing of participating law schools.
-The 2014-15 member list will be updated throughout the summer.

 A: Equal Justice Works Fellowships are designed to create new public interest legal positions and launch new public interest careers.
-An individual who has worked as a full-time, permanent employee with the host organization for any length of time within one year of the application date may not be hired as an Equal Justice Works Fellow at that organization.
-Summer internships, work-study positions and other part-time, contract-based positions do not fall under this restriction.
+An individual who has worked as a full-time, permanent public interest attorney for any length of time may not be selected as an Equal Justice Works Fellow.
+Summer internships, gap/bridge fellowships, Equal Justice Works AmeriCorps Legal Fellowships, clerkships, work-study positions and other part-time, contract-based positions do not fall under this restriction.

 Q: Are there any locations or issue areas that are more likely to be funded?

 A: Equal Justice Works recruits law firms, corporations, bar associations, foundations and individuals that partner with us to fund the Fellowships.
 These funding partners are referred to as "sponsors."
 We encourage our sponsors to establish relationships with their Fellows from the beginning of the process throughout the Fellowship term.
-To facilitate that process, many sponsors provide us with geographic or issue preferences for their Fellowships (sponsors typically select projects based on issues of interest or in cities in which they have offices) and then participate in the interviews.
+To facilitate that process, many sponsors provide us with geographic or issue preferences for their Fellowships and then participate in the interviews.
+However, many sponsors do not have geographic or issue area preferences and projects anywhere in the nation are eligible for the program.
+A list of current sponsor preferences can be found here.

 Q: Does Equal Justice Works prioritize particular substantive issues (e.g. domestic violence v. environment) or strategies (e.g. community education v. litigation)?

 A: Equal Justice Works considers a wide variety of issue areas.
-Preference will be given to projects that are designed to impact a large number of people, create programs that can be replicated in other communities, and create lasting institutions or programs.
+Preference will be given to projects that are designed to impact a large number of people or produce deep and life-changing results for a small community, create programs that can be replicated in other communities, or create lasting institutions or programs.
+Please do note candidates and host organizations are encouraged to review the sponsor geographic and issue area preferences before submitting an application.

 Q: Can organizations apply for more than one Equal Justice Works Fellow in a given year?

-Q: Can I be hosted by two separate organizations?
+Q: Can a candidate be hosted by two separate organizations?

-A: An Equal Justice Works Fellow may only be hosted by one organization.
-However, fellows and their host organizations are encouraged to collaborate with other organizations.
+A: No. An Equal Justice Works Fellow may only be hosted by one organization and that organization will be the Fellow's employer and signatory on all Fellowship materials.
+However, Fellows and their host organizations are encouraged to collaborate with other organizations and form community partnerships that promote the goals of the project.

 Q: An elected official is very interested in hosting my project.
 Can office holders host Equal Justice Works Fellows?

-A: No, elected official offices may not serve as hosts.
-You may want to identify a nonprofit organization that could serve as your host and design your project to collaborate with the elected official office.
-You are advised to consult with your prospective host organization in this regard, as nonprofits have heavy restrictions on their lobbying activities.
+A: No. Elected official offices may not serve as hosts.
+All host organizations must be non-profits registered with the IRS.
+However, you may identify a nonprofit host organization and design your project to collaborate closely with the elected official's office.
+You are advised to consult with your prospective host organization in this regard, as nonprofits have stringent restrictions on their lobbying activities.

-A: In general, Equal Justice Works does not impose restrictions on the types of activities in which fellows may engage.
-However, fellows are considered employees of their host organizations; therefore host organizations that must abide by Legal Services Corporation, Internal Revenue Service or other restrictions are responsible for determining how those restrictions apply to the fellow.
+A: In general, Equal Justice Works does not impose restrictions on the types of legal activities in which Fellows may engage, beyond requiring the Fellow to work on the project as proposed in the application.
+However, Fellows are employees of their host organizations; therefore host organizations that must abide by Legal Services Corporation, Internal Revenue Service or other restrictions are responsible for determining how those restrictions apply to the Fellow and their project.

 Q: I am not a recent law school graduate, but I am interested in your fellowship program.
 Is it too late for me to apply?